-Our analysis of the Council's major funds begins on page 12.
-The Fund Financial Statements can be found on pages 12 to 14 and provide detailed information about the most significant funds-not the Council as a whole.
+Our analysis of the Council's major funds begins on page 14.
+The Fund Financial Statements can be found on pages 14 to 16 and provide detailed information about the most significant funds-not the Council as a whole.
 In the Fund Financial Statements you will see a General Fund and a variety of Special Revenue Funds.
 The General Fund is used to account for proceeds that are not legally restricted to expenditure for specified purposes.
 By using separate funds to track revenues and expenditures, we can control and manage funds for particular purposes or we can show that the fund is meeting legal responsibilities for using certain grants and other money.

 The General Fund and Special Revenue Funds are considered governmental funds.
 Governmental funds focus on how money flows into and out of funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called the modified accrual accounting, which measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the Council's general government operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the Council's programs.
 We have presented the difference between the Net Position of governmental activities and the fund balances of the governmental funds in a reconciliation at the bottom of the Balance Sheet for Governmental Funds.
-In addition, the difference between the change in Net Position for the governmental funds and the change in Net Position for the governmental funds and the change in Net Position for the governmental funds and the change in Net Position for the governmental funds and the change in Net Position for the governmental funds.
-Revenues, Expenditures, and Changes in Fund Balances for the Governmental Funds.
+In addition, the difference between the change in Net Position for the governmental funds and the change in Net Position for the governmental activities has been presented in a reconciliation on a separate page that follows the statement of Revenues, Expenditures, and Changes in Fund Balances for the Governmental Funds.